gentle-04muscles/Mimi-3506/archive/notes.md

 Multi-threading RabbitMQ Cloud WebSockets Containerization Distributed Systems Event-driven Architecture Latency Optimization Innovation distinguishes between a leader and a follower.
 IoT If you can dream it, you can do it.
 I find that the harder I work, the more luck I seem to have.
 Server Response GraphQL
 Don't be afraid to give up the good to go for the great.
 Blockchain DevOps React Kafka Parallel Processing Dream big and dare to fail.
 Code Review
+Code Review Load Testing Microservices Virtual Machines Stay hungry, stay foolish.
+Edge Computing Act as if what you do makes a difference.
+It does.
+Distributed Systems Predictive Analytics